 In order to be certified, a prospective patient must meet these qualifications:

-- Be a Maine resident
+- Be a Maine resident (information for New Hampshire patients at bottom of this page)

 - Possess a Maine driver's license or state photo identification card